MooersLab/crafted-emacs-config/README.md

 - use-package (I know; I should have used straight, but I was in a hurry.)
 - atomic-chrome (enables hooking up with GhostText to edit textareas in webpages.)
+- language-tool
+- org-pomodro
+- org-roam
+- wc-mode (for displaying word counts in the modeline)
 - yasnippets

 ## What is missing

 - A crafted-bibtex module.
 I may have to install citar for handling BibTeX.

+## Disclaimer

+I am getting an error message on startup but the features of my config.el are working fine.